 —It would seem to me that once AGIs exist, and especially once charismatic AGI chatbots with cute puppy-dog faces exist (or at least AGIs that can feign charisma), there may well be associated strong opinions about the natures of those AGIs.
 (Think of either a mass movement pushing in some direction, or the feelings of particular people at the organization(s) programming AGIs.)
 Call it an “AGI emancipation movement”, maybe?
 If anything like that happens, it would complicate things.

 For example, maybe we’ll miraculously succeed at solving the technical problem of making controlled AGIs, or docile social-instinct AGIs.
-But then maybe people will start immediately demanding, and getting, AGIs with rights, and independence, and pride, and the ability and willingness to stick up for themselves!
+But then maybe people will start immediately demanding, and getting, AGIs with rights, and independence, and pride, and aspirations, and the ability and willingness to stick up for themselves!
 And then we technical AGI safety researchers will collectively facepalm so hard that we’ll knock ourselves unconscious for all twenty of the remaining minutes until the apocalypse.

 12.5 The question of life experience (a.k.a. training data)